The Grand Burstin Hotel: "Out of Town"

-Dickens described the fenestration of the Royal Pavilion Hotel in "Out of Town", referring to the building as "New Pavilionstone", writing "we are a little too much addicted to small windows with more bricks in them than glass."
+Dickens described the fenestration of the Royal Pavilion Hotel in "Out of Town".
+Dickens referred to the building as "New Pavilionstone", writing "we are a little too much addicted to small windows with more bricks in them than glass."
 He criticised the architecture as being "not over-fanciful" with a noticeable lack of ornamental decoration and further noted poor construction quality, "we get unexpected sea-views through cracks in the street doors".
-Even with his earlier criticisms, Dickens conceded that "we are very snug and comfortable", something also shared by later nineteenth writings on the hotel, acknowledging that despite his disapproval of the exterior architectural aesthetic, the building was functional and the interior was "well accommodated."
-Later on in the eulogium, Dickens listed the public areas, "if you are for public life at our great Pavilionstone Hotel, you walk into that establishment as if were your club; and find ready for you, your news-room, dining-room, smoking-room, billard-room, music-room, public breakfast, public dinner twice-a-day (one plain, one gorgeous), hot baths and cold baths."
+Even with his earlier criticisms, Dickens conceded that "we are very snug and comfortable", something also shared by later nineteenth writings on the hotel, acknowledging that despite his disapproval of the exterior architectural aesthetic, the building was functional and the interior was "well accommodated".
+Dickens expressed belonging with the specific word choice of "our".
+Later on in the eulogium, Dickens listed the public areas, "if you are for public life at our great Pavilionstone Hotel, you walk into that establishment as if it were your club; and find ready for you, your news-room, dining-room, smoking-room, billard-room, music-room, public breakfast, public dinner twice-a-day (one plain, one gorgeous), hot baths and cold baths."